nickolashkraus/nickolaskraus-io/site/content/posts/travel-review-japan.md

 usually adorned with vibrant flowerbeds.
 This is of a piece with the overall cleanliness of the city.
-Many of the streets are absolutely immaculate and it is not uncommon to see the proprietor of a restaurant or business tidying up the area outside their residence[^1].
+Many of the streets are absolutely immaculate and it is not uncommon to see the proprietor of a restaurant or business tidying up the area outside their establishment[^1].

-Such zeal for cleanliness does not stop at the threshold, rather, it intensifies when entering the home.
+Such zeal for cleanliness does not stop at the threshold; rather, it intensifies when entering the home.
 The house is treated as sacred, piety takes the form of sacraments in orderliness.
 For example, one does not wear shoes in the house and if one chooses to wear house slippers, said house slippers shall